Federal Drug Crimes

 - Schedule IV — Drugs, substances, or chemicals with a low potential for abuse and low risk of dependence.
 Examples include alprazolam (Xanax), carisoprodol (Soma), diazepam (Valium), and lorazepam (Ativan).

 - Schedule V — Drugs, substances, or chemicals with lower potential for abuse than Schedule IV and consist of preparations containing limited quantities of certain narcotics.
 Schedule V drugs are generally used for antidiarrheal, antitussive, and analgesic purposes.
-Examples include cough preparations containing not more than 200 milligrams of codeine per 100 milliliters or per 100 grams (Robitussin AC), diphenoxylate (Lomotil), and pregabalin (Lyrica).
+Examples include cough preparations containing not more than 200 milligrams of codeine per 100 milliliters or per 100 grams, such as Robitussin AC, diphenoxylate (Lomotil), and pregabalin (Lyrica).

 Federal Drug Trafficking Penalties in Columbus

 Alleged offenders may face federal charges for any one of a number of drug crimes, ranging from possession to distribution to manufacturing to cultivation.
-Certain cases may also involve charges of delivery, smuggling, or fraud, and conspiracy charges are especially common in federal courts.
+Certain cases may also involve charges of delivery, smuggling, or fraud.
+Conspiracy charges are especially common in federal courts.

 The current penalties for federal drug trafficking convictions are as follows: